 - we will no longer deduct insurance premiums for the cover you have cancelled

-- your ability to restart your cover may be subject to health assessment and acceptance by our insurer who may place an exclusion or premium loading on cover and you may not be able to get cover
+- your ability to restart your cover will be subject to a health assessment and acceptance by our insurer who may place an exclusion or premium loading on cover and you may not be able to get cover

 - if you are replacing your cover with alternative cover, you should not cancel your existing insurance until the replacement cover is in place.

 Before you cancel your insurance, you may wish to discuss your decision with a financial adviser from TelstraSuper Financial Planning Adviser on 1300 033 166.